Scrapers

 To create and manage scrapers, see:

-- Extractor API — classic code-based scrapers
+- Extractor API — extract from specific URLs;

-- Agent API — AI-powered agentic scrapers
+- Agent API — navigate and interact before extraction.

 Run Asynchronous